Missing large

 Did you know that the homicide rate went down in Florida and Oregon after those states passed laws allowing citizens to carry weapons?
 Yet you think if you disarm the law abiding population the criminals will stop killing?

-2. almost 15 years ago on Sylvia
+2. about 15 years ago on Sylvia

 White chocolate: 200 ounces per pound of body weight.
 It takes 250 pounds of white chocolate to cause signs of poisoning in a 20-pound dog, 125 pounds for a 10-pound dog.